SETBP1: Function

 and the effect of SET binding.

 Clinical significance

 Gain-of-function mutations in the SETBP1 gene are associated with Schinzel–Giedion syndrome.

-Loss-of-function mutations in the SETBP1 gene are associated with a SETBP1-related developmental delay called SETBP1 disorder which causes a spectrum of symptoms including absent speech/expressive language delays, mild-severe intellectual disability, autistic-traits/autism, developmental delays, ADHD, and seizures.
+Loss-of-function mutations in the SETBP1 gene are associated with a SETBP1-related developmental delay called SETBP1 disorder which causes a spectrum of symptoms including absent speech/expressive language delays, mild to severe intellectual disability, autism spectrum disorder, developmental delays, ADHD, and seizures.

 SETBP1 is an oncogene; specific somatic mutations of this gene were discovered in patients affected by atypical Chronic Myeloid Leukemia (aCML) and related diseases.
 These mutations, which are identical to the ones present in SGS as germ line mutations, impair the degradation of SETBP1 and therefore cause increased cellular levels of the protein.